 And they did it.
 Inspired by others and learning from the Internet.

 There is a global cultural movement of groups playing on rubbish.
 There are many bands, but they don’t have other values behind.
-We started to experiment ourselves, searching things in Internet and learning from our own mistakes.
+We started to experiment ourselves, searching things on the Internet and learning from our own mistakes.
 It is already eight years of cutting, putting things together… We reached the point of having very good sounds.
-Technicians at concerts at the beginning laugh from us, but then they come to apologize – they couldn’t believe a cardboard or a box after chocolates can sound this way.
+Technicians at concerts at the beginning laugh at us, but then they come to apologize – they couldn’t believe a cardboard or a box after chocolates can sound this way.

 Our interview was actually half speaking and half listening to her music.
 Andrea showed us all instruments around, being able to master them all.
 She sang from a microphone made with a hairdryer and a sound system which they also recycled from different electric cables.
-Even the cultural house were they seat and her private house are made according to the zero-waste philosophy.
+Even the cultural house where they seat and her private house are made according to the zero-waste philosophy.

 Andrea manages to be almost completely zero-waste, the only things she uses are her car (there is no public transport between her place and Bogota and for bicycle it’s too far), a bit of packaging (not always it’s possible to avoid it) and she consumes meat (after many years of being vegetarian, doctor told her she has to come back to meat if she wants to avoid her migraine).
 On the other hand, she produces her own cosmetics, clothes, jewels, furniture, and the house itself.
 But even a zero-waste life requires money.

 As we work with rubbish and do social activities, people want us to do things for free.
 They invite us for festivals, they pay to everybody but to us they ask if we can volunteer.
 We have to fight so people value our work.
 We have to explain them: we also eat.